SFraissTU/BA_PointCloud/README.md

 ## Getting Started
 Here's a short tutorial on how to display your own cloud in the project.
 1. Download the current .unitypackage file here: https://github.com/SFraissTU/BA_PointCloud/releases/
 2. If your point cloud is not in the Potree format yet, you first have to convert it.
-Head over to https://github.com/potree/PotreeConverter/releases, download the PotreeConverter (version 1.7 or lower!) and convert your cloud into the Potree format.
+Head over to https://github.com/potree/PotreeConverter/releases, download the PotreeConverter and convert your cloud into the Potree format.
 For testing purposes you can also try the converted lion-pointcloud, which is available here: https://github.com/SFraissTU/BA_PointCloud/raw/master/release/lion.zip .
 Alternatively, you also find a set of big point clouds in the git repository.
 3. Create a new project and go to Assets->Import Package and import the downloaded .unitypackage-file.
 4. There is now a DynamicDemo-Scene in the project.
 You can either use that or follow the steps below in your own scene to get the same result.
 5. If you want to be able to navigate the camera through the scene, I provide a small script for camera controls.
 This is optional and you can also just use your own control mechanisms instead.
 Select the Main Camera in the Scene Graph and press "Add Component" in the Inspector.
 Choose "Scripts"->"BAPointCloudRenderer.Controllers"->"Camera Controllers".
 When you start the game, you can then move the camera around by using the mouse and the WASD-keys as well as EQ for moving up and down, LeftShift for moving with higher speed and C for moving with lower speed.
 You can set the normal speed in the Inspector.